-The Doctor of Physical Therapy (DPT) is founded on the belief that optimal physical therapy is provided in a client-focused environment in which the therapist assumes various roles, including educator, consultant, and advocate.
-Furthermore, that physical therapists function interdependently in a variety of settings and use theory and established scientific evidence as the foundation upon which they address the needs of the “whole person” (physical, psychological, cognitive, spiritual, and socio-economic).REQUEST PROGRAM INFORMATION
+The Doctor of Physical Therapy (DPT) program is founded on the belief that optimal physical therapy is provided in a client-focused environment in which the therapist assumes various roles including health care provider, clinical educator, consultant, and advocate.
+With an emphasis on collaborative care, physical therapists use theory and established scientific evidence as the foundation for addressing the needs of the “whole person” (physical, psychological, cognitive, spiritual, and socio-economic).REQUEST PROGRAM INFORMATION

 During our three-year program, the Professional Engagement series is specifically designed to help students understand all aspects of professionalism in health care.
 In Professional Engagement I and II, students explore the concepts of professional communication, ethics, and scope of practice.
 Through research and investigation, students examine the role of government, the APTA, and other professional organizations in health care.
 Students are also exposed to issues related to health disparities that exist as a consequence of race/ethnicity, age, or socioeconomic status and learn to address methods for implementing cultural humility and improving health literacy.

 Professional Engagement III and IV advance student knowledge of health care policy, emphasizing legal and ethical aspects of physical therapy practice management.
 Students investigate social responsibility and advocacy for legislative change to state and federal regulations related to the provision of health care services.
 Prior to graduation, students formulate a ‘professional development plan’ for life-long learning and continued professional engagement, which includes mechanisms for seeking collaborative partnerships, community resources, and opportunities for professional service.